 Fibroid Symptoms

 Every person experiences fibroids differently.
-While some women may not notice any symptoms, others may struggle with chronic pain that negatively impacts their daily life.
+While some women may not notice any symptoms, others may struggle with chronic pain that negatively impacts their daily lives.
 The symptoms may vary based on the location and size of the fibroids.
-Fibroid symptoms may include:

 - Heavy periods lasting more than 10 days per month